Criteria and process

 Our dedicated in-house research team is scouring the world for organisations which seem to meet the criteria, drawing on our partners extensive networks, literature reviews and web searches.
 In addition we are seeking public nominations of possible organisations using the form below.

 Our researchers will use that form to collect evidence of impact, organisational features and the extent of innovation.
-During the early Autumn our research team will filter the long list created to identify the organisations most likely to meet the criteria above.
+During the Autumn our research team will filter the long list created to identify the organisations most likely to meet the criteria above.
 This process of filtering will involve interviews with some of the candidate organisations to provide more information about nominees.